 Computed Tomography (CT Scan)

-Non-invasive means that with a CT, doctors do not have to cut into the patient or push tubes or cameras into the body.
+With a CT, doctors do not have to cut into the patient or push tubes or cameras into the body.
 Unlike an MRI however, a CT can be done even if the patient has a pacemaker or other implanted devices.

 Preparing for a CT scan differs depending on the exact scan your physician wishes to do.
 Remember to follow your doctor’s instructions before your exam.
 He may ask you to remove jewelry, wear a hospital robe, or even take laxatives or otherwise change your diet before the scan.